civictechdc/clean-slate/README.md

 `"helperText"` = definitions or explanations of legalese (this can be an empty: `"helperText":[]`)

 note: If you need to use quotation marks, the character must be 'escaped' with a backslash.
 For example, the quotation marks around "Pending" in `helperText` are escaped like this: `\"Pending\"`

----

-To Do:

-- Add Ineligible Felonies to Step #6 of the wizard
-- Add eligible misdemeanor or an ineligible misdemeanor/felony #8
-- Adding in additional steps that have not been completed based on the chart.